-The PSD Gifted and Talented program strives to nurture the development of exceptional abilities so that all gifted students demonstrate positive self-esteem, high-level thinking and creative productivity.
+Poudre School District's gifted program strives to nurture the development of exceptional abilities, so all gifted students demonstrate positive self-esteem, high-level thinking, and creative productivity.

-Gifted children are students between four and 21 whose abilities, talents, and potential for accomplishment are so outstanding that they require special provisions to meet their educational needs.
-Gifted students include gifted students with disabilities (i.e. twice exceptional) and students with exceptional abilities or potential from all socio-economic and ethnic, cultural populations.
+Gifted children are students between four and 21 whose abilities, talents, and potential for accomplishment are so outstanding that they require special provisions to meet their educational programming needs.

 Areas of giftedness include:

 - Visual arts, dance, music, performing arts, or psychomotor ability

 Note for 2020-2021 school year: Because of the constraints put upon us by the COVID pandemic, administering additional testing needed for a GT referral may be problematic.
 If testing is possible, there may be significant delays.
 As always, families may submit additional data, if they have that available, which we will consider as part of the child’s Body of Evidence (BOE).
 The timeline for GT identification could possibly take significantly longer than in past years.